Paper Chromatography: Is Black Ink Really Black?

 Figure 5.
 The edge of the chromatography strips should just barely touch the solvent.
 Remember to cover the top with plastic wrap so that the solvent does not evaporate.

-- Let the solvent rise up the strip (by capillary action) until it is about 0.5 cm from the top, then remove the strip from the solvent.
-Keep a close eye on your chromatography strip and the solvent front — if you let it run too long the dye may run off the paper and become distorted.
+- Let the solvent rise up the strip (by capillary action) until it is about 0.5 cm from the top.
+Depending on the chromatography paper, this can take anywhere from 30 minutes to several hours.
+Once the solvent has almost reached the top of the strip, remove the strip from the solvent.
+Regularly check on your chromatography strip and the solvent front — if you let it run too long the dye may run off the paper and become distorted.

 - Use a pencil to mark how far the solvent rose.